Deco&Design - Furniture

 Wood and metal

-The rustic industrial style, very popular in recent years, includes such tables with artificially aged wood tops and metal legs.
-The metal can be finished to look rusty or have a bronze or pewter look.
+The rustic-industrial style, popular in recent years, includes such tables with artificially aged wooden tops and metal legs.
+The metal can be finished to look rusty, bronze or pewter.

-Metal legs are generally frames on which the worktop rests at the two ends or a central leg.
-The departure from the classic model of tables with legs in the corners of the worktop makes it possible to obtain interesting and practical designs with a very stable central leg.
+Metal legs are generally frames on which the worktop rests at the two ends or a center leg.
+Breaking away from the classic table with legs in the corners of the worktop allows for interesting yet practical designs with a very stable central leg.

-There are also models that manage to get away from the idea of solid by coming up with delicate solutions to support the wooden countertop.
-Fine metal rod constructions support the worktop giving the impression of a light, fragile construction.
+There are also models that manage to break away from the idea of the massive by coming up with delicate solutions to support the wooden countertop.
+Fine metal rod constructions support the countertop giving the impression of a light, fragile construction.

 wooden tables